 Looking for a quiet break with great restaurants and a stunning beach?
 Alvor in the Algarve ticks every box.

-My husband and I went there when I was pregnant on my second child and it was perfect.
-I stayed in the Pestana Dom Joao villas which were right on the beach.
-You may see them available cheaply on some accommodation websites but be careful, some villas which have been renovated and are four star, but there are also some that are in need of modernisation.
-Although the villas are more like apartments, you can’t beat the beachfront location.
+My husband and I went to Alvor in the Algarve when I was pregnant with Alex and we couldn’t have chosen a better location.
+We stayed in the Pestana Dom Joao villas which are right on the beach.
+Although the accommodation is more like large apartments than private villas, you can’t beat their beachfront location.
 The sand is literally at the end of the garden, a luxury that is hard to find on a typical package holiday.

-Alvor itself is a small fishing village, yet despite the influx of tourists it still retains much of its old world charm.
-The village has narrow cobbled streets with some fantastic restaurants and some lively bars at excellent prices.
-Adega Alvor is a great family choice with an extensive menu to suit all tastes.
-The ‘Alvor’ wine is particularly good too!
 There are also some stunning restaurants built into the cliffs along the beach.
-Canico is a particularly good choice, you can access this from the beach itself or through the Prainha Village complex.
+Canico is a particularly good choice, you can access this from the beach, or through the Prainha Village complex.
 Canico is more expensive than the local village restaurants and although the food does not necessarily justify higher prices, the setting certainly does.
-Watching the sun set on the ocean in a dramatic cliff setting is quite special.
+Watching the sunset over the Atantic Ocean from its dramatic clifftop setting is something I would never tire of.

-The Algarve in general is a great holiday destination with a huge number of resorts to choose from.
-Alvor is my personal favourite though, it still feels like the ‘real’ Algarve and I hope it stays that way.
+The Algarve is a great holiday destination with a huge number of resorts to choose from, but Alvor will always have a special place in my heart.
+I look forward to returning soon.